rspurgeon/dots/README.md

 # dots
-A repository containing dotfiles and instructions for tools I use on my dev environment.
+A repository containing instructions and dotfiles for tools I use on my dev environment.

 I use the `zsh` shell which is the default on macOS Monterey, the current OS of choice.
-The `brew install` commands below could be replaced with a `Brewfile`, just haven't take the time yet.
+The `brew install` commands below could be replaced with a `Brewfile` solutions, I just haven't take the time yet.

 Clone *this* repo
 * `git clone git@github.com:rspurgeon/dots.git $HOME/dev/rspurgeon/`